Have you ever wondered where the next crop of German youth talent will emerge from?

 One year later and Kevin-Prince Boateng had made the leap to the U19 gold winner while playing for Hertha Berlin.
-The player, who holds a German passport but now represents Ghana at international level, moved to Tottenham Hotspur in 2007 before playing for Portsmouth, AC Milan, Schalke, Las Palmas and is now at Eintracht Frankfurt.
+The player, who holds a German passport but now represents Ghana at international level, moved to Tottenham Hotspur in 2007 before playing for Portsmouth, AC Milan, Schalke, Las Palmas, Eintracht Frankfurt, Sassuolo and now, Barcelona.

 Lars and Sven Bender both appeared in the 2006 U17 category, with the former winning the award and his brother finishing in third place.
 Both went on to have excellent careers with Lars currently at Bayer Leverkusen and Sven joining him in July 2017 after playing for Dortmund.

 Marko Marin was the silver winner in the U17 category in 2006 while playing for Borussia Monchengladbach prior to his days at Werder Bremen and Chelsea.
-He now plies his trade in Greece with Olympiacos.
+He now plies his trade with Red Star Belgrade.